rraeyyi/News-popularity-automation/Project3.md

 # Modeling

+Throughout this section of the report we utilize two supervised learning methods, linear regression and tree models, in order to investigate our response, `Shares`.
+In supervised learning, we often wish to make inference on the model or may want to predict the response, which is what we will be doing in the next and final section.

 ## Set up cross validation

 ``` r
 control <- trainControl(method = "cv", number = 5)
 ```

+In linear regression, we generate a model by minimizing the sum of squared residuals.
+Three of the most common variable selection techniques for linear regression are: hypothesis testing based methods (forward stepwise, backward stepwise, best subset selection), penalization based methods (LASSO, Elastic Net, SCAD), and removing variables based on collinearity.
+Below, we will generate our models using the penalization based LASSO method and the hypothesis testing forward stepwise selection method.
+It should be noted that these methods do not include interactions, quadratics, etc.

 ## LASSO model